Freedom First Notes Academy

 What if I’ve ever never done music lessons before?

-We offer a free trial consultation to all new students.
+We offer a FREE trial consultation to all new students.
 This way you can come and see if you’ll enjoy it, before spending any money.
 So give us a call.
 We’d love to help you improve your singing and follow your dreams whether it be preparing for the big stage or just to sound better whilst singing in the shower!

-Contact Freedom Music Studios to enquire and book your free trial consultation
+Contact Freedom Music Studios to enquire and book your FREE trial consultation

 Are there group lessons as well as private?

 We offer group singing as well as private lessons.
 These tend to be a more cost effective alternative to private singing lessons.
 They also act as a stepping stone to ensure the student is fully committed to learning privately with one of our expert singing teachers.
-At the moment, we do not offer group guitar lessons.

 Not at this stage.
 However, we can recommend you to some great teachers of other instruments in the area.